sematext/docs/docs/guide/monitoring-guide.md

 ### Refresh and Live Tail

 Refresh data and Live Tail / Stop auto-refresh data options are additional time specific features and located next to the time picker.
-Live Tail feature provides real-time insights as soon as your data is consumed and indexed and all the data is automatically refreshed.
-It can be also stopped so no automatic refreshing takes place in case your devops team needs to inspect specific incident within certain time segment.
+Live Tail feature provides real-time insights as soon as your data is consumed and indexed, and all the data is automatically refreshed.
+It can be also stopped so no automatic refreshing takes place in case your devops team needs to inspect specific incident or anomaly within a certain time segment.

 ### Notifications

-Bell icon in the top right is used to open system notifications messaging.
-If your plan needs upgrading, new feature is announced, and other such messages will be shown in the notifications view that opens in the modal window and may or may not require user action.
+Bell icon in the right section of the header is used to open system notifications messaging modal window.
+If your plan needs upgrading, a new feature is announced, and other such system or service messages will be shown in the notifications view, and may or may not require user action.

 ### User Settings

-Last, but not the least User Settings is the last right aligned item in the top navigation menu.
+Last, but not the least User Settings is the last right aligned item in the app header UI.
 Account switching features, Invitations to other devops team members, Billing, Help, and other user related system functionalities are located in the user settings dropdown menu.
 They are also top level items easily accessible from the left sidebar.

 ![](https://sematext.com/docs/images/guide/monitoring/sematext-monitoring-guide-app-menus.png)